VitruviusLabs/typescript/packages/architectura/_docs/endpoints/readme.md

 ```

 This software architecture is more streamlined.
 It allows developers to quickly understand how the code is structured.
-There is a notable challenge from this architecture: With time and feature increase, the purely horizontal approach will create a hard to maintain code base. **This is where domains come to play, but we will get to that later.**
+There is a notable challenge from this architecture: With time and feature increase, the purely horizontal approach will create a hard to maintain code base.

 ## Endpoint structure